DIY Ferret Toys

 The benefits of salmon oil have influenced many pet owners, including ferret parents, to incorporate salmon oil into their fur babies’ diets.
 Overall, supplementing with salmon oil is good for pet health; however, too much of a good thing may have adverse effects.
-Continue reading Wild Alaskan Salmon Oil–Good For Ferrets?
+Continue reading Is Wild Alaskan Salmon Oil Good For Ferrets?

-If you have a ferret (or 2 or 6) you know that they can get into lots of trouble when left unattended.
-However, it may not always be practical to keep an eye on your ferret while he is out of the cage–especially if you have more than one.
+If you have a ferret (or 2 or 6), you know that they can get into lots of trouble when left unattended.
+However, it may not always be practical to keep an eye on your ferret while they’re out of the cage—especially if you have more than one.
 Ferrets are often bored in their cage and just sleep.
 Or they may get determined to break out.
-One of my ferrets, Toby, likes to grab onto the rungs of the cage door and pull and shake it with all his might–trying to escape.
+One of my ferrets, Toby, likes to grab onto the rungs of the cage door and pull and shake it with all his might, trying to escape.

 Ferrets need plenty of time out of their cages in order to be happy and healthy.